compiler-research/CppInterOp/README.md

 cd llvm-project
 ```

-If you want to have out-of-process JIT execution enabled in CppInterOp, then apply this patch on Linux and MacOS environment.
+If you want to have out-of-process JIT execution enabled in CppInterOp, then apply this patch on Linux-x86_64 and MacOS-Darwin environment.
 > Note that this patch will not work for Windows because out-of-process JIT execution is currently implemented for Linux-x86_64 and MacOS-Darwin only.

 ```bash